-This figure is based on a weighted average increase in input costs of 5.88 per cent and a government funding uplift of 4 per cent.
-This is the sixth year in which revised weights resulting from a stakeholder review were used, so comparison with the last five years' figures is possible.
+This is the seventh year in which revised weights resulting from a stakeholder review were used, so comparison with the last six years' figures is possible.
 The revised weightings placed more emphasis on the labour component of costs (see Table 1).